The Ultimate Guide To CBD & Inflammation

-How does CBD work?
+How Does CBD Work?

 These chemical messages are made up of enzymes and endocannabinoids.
-Each "message" binds to a receptor to produce effects that help the body stay balanced.
+Each "message" binds to a receptor to produce effects that help the body stay in balance.
 In some situations, this means sending messages that make you feel anxious before a job interview or trigger an inflammatory response to a bee sting.

 Inflammation and its Causes

-CBD and inflammation
+CBD and Inflammation

 However, in the case of chronic conditions, inflammation can be painful and detrimental to the body.
 Prolonged inflammation can lead to oxidativestress, chronic muscle soreness, and other potential adverse effects.
-In many chronic conditions such as rheumatoid arthritis or inflammatory bowel disease, the body may benefit from anti-inflammatory effects when the body's natural inflammatory response is doing more harm than good.
+In many chronic conditions, such as rheumatoid arthritis or inflammatory bowel disease, the body may benefit from anti-inflammatory effects when the body's natural inflammatory response is doing more harm than good.

-Best CBD products for inflammation
+Best CBD Products for Inflammation

 If you're looking to experience the anti-inflammatory properties of CBD first-hand, we've broken down some of the most popular CBD products and how they work below.